CorbinStark/Bahamut-Graphics-Library/README.md

 If you are not using Visual Studio, make sure you are using an up-to-date compiler and link in the .lib

+Firstly, download https://desktop.github.com for a gui git environment.
+After that is done, create a new empty Visual Studio project.
+Once the project is created, use the desktop git environment to clone this repository to your computer.
+When the repository is on your computer, import those files into visual studio to edit.
+When you are done with an edit, you can use the git environment to commit a change to a branch.

 After creating your project, right click it and select properties.
 Make sure your configuration is in "All Configurations" before continuing
 ```